 In recognition of American Heart Month, members from the Speak Now for Kids community will share their personal experience of raising a child with a congenital heart defect (CHD).
 Today we will hear from Andrea Baer, Trenton's mom and Director of Patient Advocacy for Mended Little Hearts.

-Our son, Trenton was born on St. Patrick’s Day in 2009.
-A mere Six hours later we were given the devastating news that Trenton had a congenital heart defect and Down syndrome.
+A mere six hours after Trenton's birth, we were given the devastating news that he had a congenital heart defect and Down syndrome.
 He would need open heart surgery to survive.
-The next few months were full of learning a new language of heart defects, a new way of life in caring for a child with complex critical needs, and finding out how incredibly important it is to have access to health care.
+The next few months were full of learning about heart defects, caring for a child with complex critical needs, and finding out how incredibly important it is to have access to health care.

 Those things would not have been possible without the Medicaid program.
 Trenton’s care cost over $1 million dollars his first three months of life.
-Even with our employer-sponsored insurance, we would have been bankrupt with co-pays and out of pocket expenses as out of pocket for that would have cost our family $200,000.00.
+Even with our employer-sponsored insurance, we would have been bankrupt with co-pays and out of pocket expenses as high as $200,000.

-Thankfully, the Medicaid program could help cover those costs and we could focus on the important things, like keeping Trenton healthy.
-I could focus on caring for him and helping him to thrive.
+Thankfully, the Medicaid program could help cover those costs for us to focus on the important things, like keeping Trenton healthy.
 Trenton has had five other surgeries in his short eight years.
 He has been an amazing fighter throughout this journey.
-He continues to need life-long care, but he is in second grade at our local elementary school and is doing fabulous.
+He continues to need life-long care, but he is now in second grade at our local elementary school and is doing fabulous.
 He is succeeding and thriving today because of the support that he has been able to receive through Medicaid.